Atiyah-Segal theorem for Deligne-Mumford stacks and applications: The Riemann-Roch theorem for quotient stacks

 In this text, we shall use the following convention for differentiating the maps on $K$-theory and Chow groups, induced by a morphism of spaces $f: X \to Y$.
 We shall denote the maps on $K$-theory by $f^*$ (resp. $f_*$) and on Chow groups by $\bar{f}^*$ (resp. $\bar{f}_*$).

-Let $H \subset G$ be a normal subgroup of an algebraic group $G$ with quotient $F$.
+Let $H \trianglelefteq G$ be a normal subgroup of an algebraic group $G$ with quotient $F$.
 Let $G$ act properly on quasi-projective $\C$-schemes $X$ and $X'$ whose quotients $X/G$ and ${X'}/G$ are quasi-projective.
 Let $f: X' \to X$ be a $G$-equivariant proper map.
-It follows from \lemref{lem:quot*} that under this hypothesis, the quotients $Y = X/H$ and $Y' = {X'}/H$ are quasi-projective with proper and linear $F$-action.
+It follows from Lemmas~\ref{lem:Basic} and ~\ref{lem:quot*} that under this hypothesis, the quotients $Y = X/H$ and $Y' = {X'}/H$ are quasi-projective with proper and linear $F$-action.
+Let $f': Y' \to Y$ be the induced map between partial quotients.

 We recall the following result from \cite[\S~4]{EG1} and \cite[\S~6.4]{EG2} on the functor of invariants for equivariant higher Chow groups.

 \begin{thm} There is a natural map

 and a commutative diagram